Aranthangi: Economy

 The town has one sugar factory and a chemical factory in its outskirts.
 Aranthangi has a fish market, a daily market (santhai), uzhavar sandai and the weekly santhai is held every Tuesday.
 Sea cuisine is well known here because of the proximity to coastal towns.
 Aranthangi fish curry is famous locally.

 The main source of income is agriculture.
 Paddy, groundnut and sugarcane are the major crops.
-Paddy is prominently grown in some villages like Alappiranthan, Sengamari, Kovilkottai, Saliyam, Ambalavananendal, Semmanampottal, Pandipathiram, Avudaiyarkoil Mavadikkottai, Melmangalam, Vallavari, Arasarkulam, Vettivayal, Maivayal, Ayingudi, Manavanallor, Edaiyathur, Kokkumadai, Nagudi and Kalugumanai, Pakkudi.
-In some villages like Kattumavadi, Manamelkudi, Adhabiraman pattinam, Mimisel, vallam, Jagathapattinam and Kottaipattinam the people earn their living by means of fishing.
-People have also immigrated to Arabic and European countries and have found careers in these areas to earn for their family.
+Paddy is prominently grown in some nearby villages.
+People have also emigrated to Arabic and European countries and have found careers in these areas to earn for their family.

 Demographics

 The second largest town in Pudukkottai district after the headquarters, Aranthangi was the most populous locality in the south of the Thanjavur district till it was added to Pudukkottai district in 1974.
 The main areas are Velayutham Pillai Nagar, Anna Nagar, Tower Pitch, Kottai, L.N.Puram, Pakkudi, Vikneshwarapuram, Sivan Kovil & Vadiyan street and all over.

 According to 2011 census, Aranthangi had a population of 40,814 with a sex-ratio of 1,030 females for every 1,000 males, much above the national average of 929.
 A total of 4,340 were under the age of six, constituting 2,203 males and 2,137 females.
 Scheduled Castes and Scheduled Tribes accounted for 5.75% and 0.76% of the population respectively.
 The average literacy of the town was 80.96%, compared to the national average of 72.99%.
 Aranthangi had 10,130 households.
 There were 13,021 workers, comprising 462 cultivators, 701 main agricultural labourers, 313 in household industries, 10,033 other workers, 1,512 marginal workers, 74 marginal cultivators, 156 marginal agricultural labourers, 253 marginal workers in household industries and 1,029 other marginal workers.

 As per the religious census of 2011, Aranthangi had 74.52% Hindus, 22.01% Muslims, 3.42% Christians, 0.01% Sikhs, 0.0% Buddhists, 0.0% Jains and 0.04% following other religions.